Best Teepee Tent

 Things To Consider When Choosing a Teepee Tent

-The first decision for you to make is what you’ll be using the tent for, and the type of tent you need.
+The first decision for you to make is what you’ll be using the teepee tent for, and the type of teepee tent you need.
 To help guide you, here are some of the main types of tee pee tents.

 Canvas tipi tents are what you might picture when you think of the tents that have become fashionable for glamping and festivals.
 Canvas is a sturdy and durable material, and it’s often used for a large camping teepee tent.

-Canvas can be heavy, but it is breathable, which will help prevent the inside of the teepee becoming too humid and uncomfortable in hot weather.
+Canvas can be heavy, but it is breathable, which will help prevent the inside of the teepee tent becoming too humid and uncomfortable in hot weather.
 It can also provide better insulation in colder weather than plastic materials such as polyester.
 Some canvas teepee tents also have walls that can be rolled up to let you enjoy views of your surroundings and a cooling breeze.

-Canvas teepees can offer good value as they have a long life and are resistant to tears or breakage, but if you’re looking for a cheap teepee for backpacking or a festival, you may find other materials such as polyester are more common in your budget.
+Canvas teepees can offer good value as they have a long life and are resistant to tears or breakage, but if you’re looking for a cheap teepee tent for backpacking or a festival, you may find other materials such as polyester are more common in your budget.

 Canvas Teepee Tent With Stove

-A teepee tent with stove jack has an exit point in the wall which allows the flue pipe from the tent stove to extend out through the roof or wall, so it can discharge smoke outside.
+A tent with stove jack has an exit point in the wall which allows the flue pipe from the tent stove to extend out through the roof or wall, so it can discharge smoke outside.
 The exit point is surrounded by a heat resistant material that won’t be burnt by the hot pipe.